View this document as: a single page | multiple pages.

 cross-site request forgery (CSRF)

+An attack in which a subscriber who is currently authenticated to an RP and connected through a secure session browses an attacker’s website, causing the subscriber to unknowingly invoke unwanted actions at the RP.
 For example, if a bank website is vulnerable to a CSRF attack, it may be possible for a subscriber to unintentionally authorize a large money transfer by clicking on a malicious link in an email while a connection to the bank is open in another browser window.

 cross-site scripting (XSS)

 A vulnerability that allows attackers to inject malicious code into an otherwise benign website.
-These scripts acquire the permissions of scripts generated by the target website to compromise the confidentiality and integrity of data transfers between the website and clients.
+These scripts acquire the permissions of scripts that are generated by the target website to compromise the confidentiality and integrity of data transfers between the website and clients.
 Websites are vulnerable if they display user-supplied data from requests or forms without sanitizing the data so that it is not executable.

 cryptographic authenticator